Ericaceae

 Gardening Advice

-The strawberry tree is relatively easy to care for and adapts well to various environments.
-Follow these guidelines to cultivate it successfully:
+The strawberry tree is relatively easy to care for and adapts well to different environments.
+By keeping the following points in mind, you can enjoy its blossoms and fruits throughout the year.

 Light

-Prefers full sun but can also grow in partial shade.
+Prefers full sun but tolerates partial shade.
 Adequate sunlight is essential for fruit production.

 Watering